-- carriageway or tracks with no footways or street lighting present; many with established hedgerows or trees forming the highway boundary. - 38.
-The Design Manual for Roads and Bridges (DMRB) is adopted as the most appropriate design standard for major roads (A and B roads) and for visibility splays for all roads. - 39.
-Minor road access design has been developed by means of 'first principles' i.e. using vehicle simulation tools to size the side access. - 40.
-The guiding principle in developing the access designs is to minimise the impact on the surrounding environment.
-Recognising the temporary nature of the majority of the accesses, opportunities will be sought to 'step below' design standards to minimise impact whist maintaining safety. - 41.
+- 454.35.
+Access to the onshore cable route has been developed assuming the use of a suitably sized HGV (a 20t payload tipper and a low loader).
+The design of the accesses will provide suitable radii/ overrun areas for these vehicle types. - the side access will be able to use the entire width of the side access carriageway to manoeuvre (rather than adhere to lane discipline). - highway network operates a 60mph speed limit.
+Most of the roads are rural, single carriageway or tracks with no footways or street lighting present; many with established hedgerows or trees forming the highway boundary. - The Design Manual for Roads and Bridges (DMRB) is adopted as the most appropriate design standard for major roads (Aand&Broads) and for visibility splays for all roads. - 158,39.
+Minor road access design has been developed by means of 'first principles' i.e. using vehicle simulation tools to size the side access. - The guiding principle in developing the access designs is to minimise the impact on the surrounding environment.
+Recognising the temporary nature of the majority of the accesses, opportunities will be sought to 'step below' design standards to minimise impact whist maintaining safety. - 160.41.
 If a requisite visibility splay cannot be achieved without substantial hedgerow removal, in the first instance the designer will seek to introduce speed limits/traffic management to reduce the distance required.